Building Knowledge Graph

 graph-builder --database ctd --database drkg --database primekg --database hsdn -d ./graph_data/relations -o ./graph_data/formatted_relations -f ./graph_data/entities.tsv -n 20 --download --skip -l ./graph_data/log.txt --debug

-Merge all formatted relations into one file
+# Merge formatted relation files into one file

-python graph_data/scripts/merge_relations.py -i graph_data/formatted_relations -o graph_data/relations.tsv
+python graph_data/scripts/merge_relations.py -i graph_data/formatted_relations -o /tmp/relations.tsv